Best WordPress Hosting Providers

 - Less than stellar code since anyone can create and sell a premium theme

 - Too many features dragging down your site’s speed and performance

-- A higher learning curve because of the amount of features
+- A higher learning curve because of the number of features

 WordPress Hosting Alternatives

 If you enjoy using WordPress, but managed hosting isn’t right for you, there are other options:

 - Shared Hosting